tpbrisco/cfopscon/README.md

 ## Options
 Options and configuration are contained in the "opcon.ini" file (or file specified by the CONFIG_FILE environment variable).
-It is broken into 2 sections - "bosh" and "auth".
+It is broken into 3 sections - "bosh", "auth" and deployment errand ACLs.

 Options are specified below, with any default value indicated first.
 ### bosh options